B1alu/certified-kubernetes-administrator-course/docs/02-Core-Concepts/08-Kube-Scheduler.md

 #### kube-scheduler is responsible for scheduling pods on nodes.
 - The kube-scheduler is only responsible for deciding which pod goes on which node.
 It doesn't actually place the pod on the nodes, that's the job of the **`kubelet`**.
+- kube scheduler consider few factors like, filter nodes and rank nodes and also we use taints n toleration, node affinity/anti affinity, and pod affinity and also note that we cannot place the pods on control plane because by default master node is tainted

   ![kube-scheduler1](../../images/kube-scheduler1.PNG)